dinyar/uGMTfirmware/README.md

 ```
 cd [mp7framework_directory]/mp7xe_690
-make bitfile
+bash runAll.sh
 ```

-The bitfile can then be found in `top/top.runs/impl_1/`.
-To produce a package containing the address tables run `make package`.
+The bitfile can then be found in the subfolder `pkg`.

 ## Instructions for running the testbenches